Tenza/configurations/ArchLinux Installation/4 - Installations.md

 #### Audio Player

 <pre>
-pacman -S clementine gst-plugins-base gst-plugins-good gst-plugins-bad gst-plugins-ugly gst-libav
+pacman -S clementine gst-plugins-base gst-plugins-good gst-libav
 </pre>

 > Make sure that the gstreamer plugins are installed and updated, otherwise the error "Your GStreamer installation is missing a plug-in" will be displayed.